 If you have any further questions regarding your application, please contact the Awards Secretary.

-The following funds are available for application:
+The following funds are available:

 Mike Coward Fund

 For fieldwork in structural geology as applied to regional tectonics.